-Multiple-condition categorization allows you to combine multiple conditions that evaluate VM properties for creating groups.
+Multiple-condition categorization allows you to combine multiple conditions that evaluate infrastructure object properties for creating groups.
 This method makes categories highly customizable, as each group within a category can have its own condition.
-Conditions can be based on different VM properties and logical operators.
+Conditions can be based on different object properties and logical operators.
 For one group, you can specify one or more conditions and link them with the AND or OR operator.

 Groups created with the multiple-condition method have dynamic membership.
-If the property value changes, the VM can be moved into another group or excluded from categorization after the next data collection.
+If the property value changes, the objects can be moved into another group or excluded from categorization when the next data collection runs.

 For example, you can categorize VMs based on their power state, datacenter name and guest OS at the same time.
 If any of these properties change, the VM will be moved into another group or excluded from categorization.

 - Open Veeam ONE Client.

 - In the inventory pane, navigate to the Business View node.